Cadillac SRX Interior

 - "Last year's introduction of the CUE infotainment is something of a double-edged sword.
 With its touch-sensitive 8-inch display, the system is sophisticated, but requires a steep learning curve to operate when driving." -- Kelley Blue Book

 The SRX offers 29.9 cubic feet of cargo space, which expands to 61.1 cubic feet with the rear seats folded.
-The SRX's cargo area is competitively-sized with many rivals in the class, though it can't match the Acura RDX's maximum cargo capacity of nearly 77 cubic feet.
+The SRX's cargo area is competitively-sized with many rivals in the class.
 Reviewers say the SRX's cargo space is useful, and appreciate that the opening height of the liftgate can be adjusted so it doesn't hit low-hanging ceilings.
 One test driver also finds small-item storage in the cabin impressive.

 - "Behind the folding and reclining rear seat is about 30 cubic feet of cargo space.
 That's less than a smaller SUV like the Honda CR-V, but ample for all but the biggest shopping splurges." -- Kelley Blue Book